 MarshMind's predictive behavioral modeling system maps sheepshead structure-dependence across the Charleston harbor, executing continuous habitat-weighted analysis that elevates bridge, jetty, and dock-lined channel zones when water temperature enters the spawning aggregation range.
 The system autonomously identifies the January–April spawn window and executes real-time scoring adjustments that reflect known aggregation dynamics with precision that static guides can't replicate.

-Every Charleston zone scored live for Sheepshead — and all 12 other inshore species.
-Tide, water temp, habitat, and bait cycles processed before you leave the dock.
+Every Charleston inshore zone scored live for Sheepshead and 12 other species.
+Tide, water temp, seasonal patterns, and habitat — all factored in real time.